 Amazon’s extensive library of sci-fi movies includes everything from major blockbusters to low-budget curiosities.
-Here are 10 of the best sci-fi movies to stream on Amazon Prime Video.
+Here are the best sci-fi movies to stream on Amazon Prime Video.

 A young couple discovers that moving to the suburbs can turn into a bizarre nightmare in sci-fi horror movie Vivarium.
 Gemma (Imogen Poots) and Tom (Jesse Eisenberg) just want to take a tour of a new housing development, but they’re left stranded in the seemingly endless and abandoned subdivision, with no means of escape.
 They eventually form a sort of pseudo-family with a mysterious, fast-aging child left in their care, even as their efforts to break free from their inexplicable predicament become more desperate and chaotic.